 The Seven Percent (Climate) Solution?

 But despair not!
 There’s a relatively easy fix for AOCFA.
 A recent analysis by the World Bank’s High-Level Commission on Carbon Prices offered the results of six different integrated assessment models in three scenarios[vi].
-In order to meet the goal of holding global temperature rise under 2 degrees Celsius, the models suggest that a carbon price will need to rise to roughly $100/ton CO2 by 2050.
-(About $1 per gallon of gasoline.)
+In order to meet the goal of holding global temperature rise under 2 degrees Celsius, the models suggest that a carbon price will need to rise to roughly $500/ton CO2 by 2050.
 An upward ramp of 7%/yr would get us there just in time.
 The plots below tell the story.

-As you can see, if AOCFA’s price ramp were increased to 7%/year, carbon prices would reach roughly $500/ton CO2 by 2050, indicated by the orange curve at the mid-range of the climate models’ projections.
+As you can see, if AOCFA’s price ramp were increased to 7%/year, carbon prices would reach the mid-range of the climate models’ price projections, roughly $500/ton CO2 by 2050, indicated by the orange curve.
 Hence, the 7% solution![vii]
 Upgrade AOCFA’s anemic 2% annual increment to a more robust 7%, then we’d be looking at serious climate policy, offering a ~50% chance of averting catastrophe.

 [i] “Some Democrats See Tax Overhaul as a Path to Taxing Carbon,” (New York Times, 8/17/17). https://www.nytimes.com/2017/08/17/climate/carbon-tax-reform-climate-change.html